10 Strange Animals and Where to Go to See Them

 Endemic to the Northern and Western Cape provinces of South Africa, this lizard reminds us of nothing more than a tiny dragon.
 This resemblance is especially pronounced when they roll themselves up to protect themselves from danger—the behaviour that earned them their name.

-5. Magnificent frigatebird (Galapagos Islands)
+5. Magnificent Frigatebird (Galapagos Islands)

-These incredible birds, endemic to the Galapagos Islands, boast wingspans of nearly two and a half metres and have been spotted flying as high as 2,500 metres above sea level.
+These incredible birds, endemic to the Galapagos Islands, boast wingspans of nearly two-and-a-half metres and have been spotted flying as high as 2,500 metres above sea level.

-They are sometimes called ‘man-o’-war’ birds, because they like to attack other birds while they’re flying and even try to steal their food on occasion.
+They're sometimes called ‘man-o’-war’ birds, because they like to attack other birds while they’re flying and even try to steal their food on occasion.

 What makes these birds truly strange, though, is the big red sac the males have on their chests, which they balloon up to try to attract a mate.